steemit/devportal/_tutorials-recipes/virtual-operations-when-streaming-blockchain-transactions.md

 #### 1. Blocks, transactions and operations <a name="BTO"></a>

 In order to stream a block and get the information as will be shown below we use the `blockchain api` in the `dsteem` library.
-The below method has an option parameter `mode` that defaults to `irreversible` but can be set to `latest` which would then return the `head blocks`.
+The below method has an option parameter `mode` that defaults to `irreversible` but can be set to `latest` which would then return the `head block`.
 This means that both types of blocks can be streamed.

 ```javascript
 stream = client.blockchain.getBlockStream();